 It is important to acknowledge that all our learners will be at different stages of working towards becoming a confident, successful, independent reader.
-Some learners at this stage in school life are not yet ready to read unaided; others are reading fluently and independently.
-But in either case, generally it's the books with child-friendly topics, imaginative characters and captivating illustrations that fit the bill best.
-They are the books that open up a whole new world to the learner and whet appetites to turn more pages and open more books - the ultimate goal.
+All reading is positive.
+We want our learners to develop a wide repertoire of reading.
+Books open up a whole new world to the learner and whet appetites to turn more pages and open more books - the ultimate goal.